ajkh35/ContactsDemo/README.md

 A sample application to demonstrate contacts syncing with android app.

 NOTICE:-
 It will not work with Android version 23 onwards since the run-time permissions were added.
+What you can do is use the code for referencing the approach.